Skip to Content

 Entry to the main piazza is permitted on a first come first served basis, and you do not need a ticket.
 There are no tickets sold for the standing room only area in Piazza del Campo.
 Only the overhead, balcony viewing spaces require tickets and advance booking.

-The race itself is scheduled to begin at 7:30 p.m. on July 2 and 7 p.m. on August 16.
+The race itself begins at 7:30 p.m. on July 2 and 7 p.m. on August 16.
 Although often, there are false starts that delay the race.
+Occasionally, the races must also be postponed a day due to inclement weather.
+Both palios in 2024, for example, were rescheduled a day later due to rain.

 After the race concludes, the winning contrada is awarded a long, custom silk banner with a silver plate.
 This banner, affectionately called “the rag” by locals, is hoisted up on a black and white shaft and paraded through town.